thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

 * Leprechaun - created by the use of extreme magics on an unknown mammal, by an unknown being.
   > More intelligent than the fairy and less malicious than the imp, the pixie
-  > or the Doxy, the leprechaun is nevertheless mischievous.[^210916-5]
+  > or the doxy, the leprechaun is nevertheless mischievous.[^210916-5]
 * Pixie - The pixie largely resembles an imp in behaviour and intelligence, but the fact that it bears live young suggests a different origin.
 We have no true history of how they came to be.